hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250802074v2-the-smel-test-a-simple-benchmark-for-media-literacy-in-language-mode.md

 ---
 layout: default
-title: The SMeL Test: A simple benchmark for media literacy in language models
+title: "The SMeL Test: A simple benchmark for media literacy in language models"
 ---

 # The SMeL Test: A simple benchmark for media literacy in language models